oran-testing/soft-t-ue/docs/introduction.md

 - **Split 7.2 support using in-house OFH library** :- Developed by the SRS team, OFH is an open-source, portable library with minimal 3rd-party dependencies.
 It has been designed to minimize the integration and configuration burden associated with using srsRAN with 3rd-party O-RUs.
 - **[All RRC procedures](https://embedx.medium.com/mastering-key-rrc-procedures-in-5g-a-visual-breakdown-1c0c0f3f344f)**
 - **[All MAC procedures](https://www.linkedin.com/pulse/5g-nr-mac-layer-overview-techlte-world)** <br>

-**5G NR RRC**
+**5G NR RRC**:
 RRC is Radio Resource Control.
 It is a layer 3 protocol used between the UE and the Base station.
 This protocol is specified by the 3GPP.
 RRC messages are transported via PDCP (Packet Data Convergence Protocol).
 By means of the signaling functions, the RRC configures the user and the control planes according to the network status and it allows for Radio Resource Management strategies that are required to be implemented.
 RRC parameters should be understood by the network and the UE which can communicate via radio channel.
 RRC is a layer within the 5G NR protocol stack.
 RRC (Radio Resource Control) protocol is used on the Air interface.
 The major functions of the RRC protocol include connection establishment and release functions, broadcast of system information, the establishment of radio bearers, reconfiguration, and release of RRC, paging notification, and releases.
 RRC exists only in the control plane, in the UE, and in the gNB.

 The RRC idle mode is known as no connection mode, has the lowest energy consumption.
 The states in the RRC connected mode, are in order of decreasing power control.
 The transitions to lower energy consumption states occur when inactivity timers trigger.
 Different operators have different configurations for the inactivity timers, which leads to differences in energy consumption.

 In the 5G NR, RRC has three distinct stages:

    RRC_IDLE

    RRC_CONNECTED

    RRC_INACTIVE

 ![5G NR RRC](https://github.com/oran-testing/soft-t-ue/blob/main/docs/images/NR_RRC.png)

 [More on NR RRC](https://www.sharetechnote.com/html/5G/5G_RRC_Overview.html)

 **[Access Stratum (AS) and Non Access Statum (NAS) Signaling in 5G](http://drmoazzam.com/what-is-difference-between-access-stratum-as-and-non-access-stratum-signalling-in-5g)**
 ![AS and NAS signal in 5G](https://github.com/oran-testing/soft-t-ue/blob/main/docs/images/NAS_AS_Signal.png)

 In 4G & 5G, the signaling between UE and mobile network can be divided into two types: the Access Stratum (AS) and the Non-Access Stratum (NAS), each responsible for different functions:
 1. **Access Stratum (AS)** signalling handles the radio interface and communication between the user equipment (UE) and the radio access network (RAN).
 It deals with the establishment, maintenance, and termination of radio bearers, which are the logical channels used to transmit user data and control information over the air interface.
 The main functions of the Access Stratum include:
 The main functions of the Access Stratum include:
 - **Radio Resource Control (RRC)**: RRC manages the connection setup and configuration between the UE and the RAN.
 It controls the radio resources and manages mobility-related procedures, such as handovers between cells.
 - **Packet Data Convergence Protocol (PDCP)**: PDCP is responsible for header compression and decompression, as well as ciphering and deciphering the user data packets.
 - **Radio Link Control (RLC)**: RLC ensures the reliable transmission of user data over the air interface by providing error correction, segmentation, and reassembly of data packets.